 In 2000, Jonell Mosser provided background vocals on Valerie Smith's 'Turtle Wings' (Rebel Records, 2000).

-In 2001, Maura O'Connell recorded Jonell Mosser's 'Blessing' (co-written with John Hall and Johanna Hall) and included the track on 'Wall And Windows' (Sugar Hill Records, 2001).
+In 2001, Maura O'Connell recorded Jonell Mosser's 'Blessing' (co-written with John Hall and Johanna Hall) and included the track on 'Wall & Windows' (Sugar Hill Records, 2001).

-In 2007, Jonell Mosser provided background vocals on Kenny Chesney's 'Just Who I Am: Poets And Pirates' (RCA Records, 2007).
+In 2007, Jonell Mosser provided background vocals on Kenny Chesney's 'Just Who I Am: Poets & Pirates' (RCA Records, 2007).

-New York-based John Hall (of the 1970's pop-rock band Orleans fame) has co-written numerous songs with his wife Johanna; they have also enjoyed a wonderful song-writing relationship with Jonell.
+New York-based John Hall (of the 1970's pop-rock band Orleans fame) has co-written numerous songs with his wife Johanna; they have also enjoyed a wonderful song-writing relationship with Jonell Mosser.

-Jonell Mosser has also seen, as an artist in her own right, the release of three highly acclaimed albums; 'Around Townes' (Siren Songs Records, 1996), 'So Like Joy' (Siren Songs Records, 2000) and 'Enough Rope' (Siren Songs Records, 2001).
+As a recording artist in her own right, Jonell Mosser has seen the release of three highly acclaimed albums; 'Around Townes' (Siren Songs Records, 1996), 'So Like Joy' (Siren Songs Records, 2000) and 'Enough Rope' (Siren Songs Records, 2001).